-The government makes it a point that Tortuguero remains to be a premier site for these animals to feel safe to lay their eggs, so all visitors are asked to strictly adhere to guidelines regarding turtle tours.
+The government makes it a point that Tortuguero remains a premier site for these animals to feel safe to lay their eggs, so all visitors are asked to strictly adhere to turtle tours guidelines.

 4. Check out the Sea Turtle Conservancy

-If you cannot get enough of the cuteness of turtles, head over to the Sea Turtle Conservancy in Tortuguero and know more about these lovely creatures.
+If you cannot get enough of the cuteness of turtles, head over to the Sea Turtle Conservancy in Tortuguero and learn more about these lovely creatures.

-There are many fun things to do with turtles that can be done ethically.
+There are many fun things to do in Tortuguero with turtles that can be done ethically.

 Learn about their life cycle and see the important roles they play in our ecosystem.
-The knowledgeable guides are ready to answer any question that you may have during the tour.
+The knowledgeable guides are ready to answer any questions that you may have during the tour.

-More importantly, you will get to understand the conservation that the government and other private entities are spearheading in order for these turtles to have their share of the earth.
+More importantly, you will understand the conservation that the government and other private entities are spearheading for these turtles to have their share of the earth.

-There are many dangers that surround the life of a turtle, and some are sadly human-induced.
-It is our duty as Costa Rican visitors to share in the pledge to make Tortuguero and the rest of the country a safe place for them.
+Many dangers surround the life of a turtle, and some are sadly human-induced.
+Our duty as Costa Rican visitors is to share the pledge to make Tortuguero and the rest of the country a safe place for them.

 The cost to go inside the Sea Turtle Conservancy is $1.
-It also accepts donations, monthly givings and membership applications for the sole purpose of protecting the turtles.
+It also accepts donations, monthly giving, and membership applications for the sole purpose of protecting the turtles.

 5. Hike to Cerro Tortuguero